Celestial Objects as Strongly-Interacting Non-Annihilating Dark Matter Detectors: Introduction

 However, in the optically thick (large DM-nucleon scattering cross-section) regime, non-compact objects such as the Sun, Jupiter, and Earth are more suitable detectors to probe non-annihilating DM interactions.
 This is simply because in the optically thick regime, almost all of the DM particles that transit through a stellar object get trapped, and therefore, the accumulation rate increases with the larger size.
 Since the non-compact objects possess much larger radii, the accumulation rate for non-compact objects becomes comparable or even larger than the neutron stars in the strongly-interacting regime.
-Quantitatively, for $m_{\chi} =10^6$\,GeV, and sufficiently high $\sigma_{\chi n}$, the transit (accumulation) rate for a typical neutron star is $ 10^{19}\,\rm{s}^{-1}$, comparable to the Earth, and $10^{-2}\,(10^{-5})$ smaller than the Jupiter (Sun).
-This naturally motivates us to explore the potential of non-compact stellar objects as strongly-interacting asymmetric DM detectors.
+Quantitatively, for $m_{\chi} =10^6$\,GeV, and sufficiently high $\sigma_{\chi n}$, the transit (accumulation) rate for a typical neutron star, residing in the solar neighborhood, is $ 10^{19}\,\rm{s}^{-1}$, comparable to the Earth, and $10^{-2}\,(10^{-5})$ smaller than the Jupiter (Sun).
+This naturally motivates us to explore the potential of non-compact stellar objects as strongly-interacting non-annihilating DM detectors.
 We found that stellar objects with relatively large radii and low core-temperature (such as Jupiter), are the most optimal detectors.
 This is simply because the total number of accumulated DM particles increases with a larger radius, and the BH formation becomes easier with a lower core-temperature, implying the most favorable transmutation criterion.
 Prior works~\cite{Starkman:1990nj,Kurita:2015vga,Acevedo:2020gro}, more particularly Ref.~\cite{Acevedo:2020gro} has recently explored the transmutation scenario for the Earth and the Sun.
-We systematically revisit the issue to gain more insight on the constraints, and we show that stellar objects with larger sizes and small core temperatures (such as Jupiter) provide the leading constraints on strongly-interacting heavy asymmetric DM.
+We systematically revisit the issue to gain more insight on the constraints, and we show that stellar objects with larger sizes and small core temperatures, such as Jupiter, provide the leading constraints on strongly-interacting heavy non-annihilating DM (see also Refs.~\cite{Leane:2020wob,Leane:2021tjj} for probing annihilating DM interactions with Jupiter-like planets).

 The rest of the paper is organized as follows.
 In Section~\ref{cap}, we discuss different stages of DM-induced collapse of the celestial objects.
 In Section~\ref{results}, we present our exclusion limits from the existence of several stellar objects, demonstrating that the constraints obtained in this analysis cover new parts of the DM parameter space and bridge the gap between the cosmological probes~\cite{Gluscevic:2017ywp,Boddy:2018wzy,DES:2020fxi,Nadler:2019zrb}, and the terrestrial detectors~\cite{XENON:2017vdw,CRESST:2017ues,CRESST:2019jnq,CDMS:2002moo,Kavanagh:2017cru}.
 Finally, we summarize and conclude in Section~\ref{summ}.